SMC-AAU-CPH/smc-cph.github.io/_posts/2022-12-09-kriswent-towards-a-claptrap-speaking-kastle-maus.md

 # The Kastle

 The Kastle is where the Maus resides.
-It originates from the Czech Republic, but is now located next to the MCT Headquarters.
+It originates from the Czech Republic, but is now located next to the SMC Headquarters.
 To Maus, this is more than just a home, it's a place of refuge.
 It's a place where he can be himself, without being judged.
 It's a place where he can be free.
 It's a place where he can be Maus.
 The Kastle is magical, and the true inspiration for all of Maus' gibberish.

 <figure style="float: none">
    <img src="/assets/image/2022_12_07_kriswent_bastl.jpeg" alt="Bastl Kastle" title="" height="auto" width="45%" />